pjachim/ExplodingHam/docs/index.md

 ExplodingHam focuses on algorithms that:

 1. **Didn't make it into sklearn** - Either too experimental, niche, or unconventional
-2. **Have theoretical interest** - Based on solid theory (like information theory, compression theory)
-3. **Solve real problems** - Not just academic curiosities
+2. **Solve real problems** - Not just academic curiosities
-4. **Follow sklearn patterns** - Seamless integration with existing workflows
+3. **Follow sklearn patterns** - Seamless integration with existing workflows

 ## Community